 When we did the walk through on our house, before our purchase, the fridge was still in place so we never thought to look behind it to see if it had a water line attached because we thought that the fridge would be included in the purchase.
 Boy were we wrong, so we ended up needing to buy a new fridge.
-We both had wanted at least an ice-maker, but we ended up hitting an appliance sale and finding a fridge with the water in the door for our same amount we were planning on spending.
+We both had wanted at least an ice-maker, but we ended up hitting an appliance sale and finding a fridge with the water in the door for the same amount we were planning on spending.
 Anyway, we’ve been meaning to run the water line to the fridge since we moved in in July, but I was thinking that it was going to cost a considerable amount of money and take a lot of time, so I’ve been putting it off.
 I recently did a little research and discovered that they make kits to run the water line (for cheap, like less than ten bucks…such as this), so we decided that we were going to do that today.
 It ended up costing us about $33.00 because of a couple of little snags that we ran into so I thought I’d post about our experience installing the line ourselves to save someone else out there some headache and money.

 Keep in mind, this isn’t a complete step by step tutorial, but it does go through most of the steps.
 I’ll also try to include some helpful resources in case I don’t cover it as well as you need me to.

-We started out with a basic Ice Maker installation kit which came in this packaging (the hubs was a little too gung-ho about getting it done so I didn’t get a chance to take a picture of it all in package).
+We started out with a basic Ice Maker installation kit which came in this packaging (the hubs was a little too excited about getting it done so I didn’t get a chance to take a picture of it all in package).

 Then threaded the tubing through.